 (7) In the case of time limits and deadlines that are counted back from the date of the general meeting, the date of the general meeting itself is not to be counted.
 Rescheduling the general meeting from a Sunday, a Saturday or a holiday to a preceding or subsequent business day is not an available option.
-Sections 187 to 193 of the Civil Code do not apply accordingly.
+Sections 187 to 193 of the Civil Code are not to be applied accordingly.
 In the case of unlisted companies, the by-laws may provide for a different calculation of the time limit.